-3.5.2 Subroutine calls
+3.5.2 Module coupling with subroutine calls

 There are many ways to couple modules and all methods have their own advantages and disadvantages.
 The first one that comes to mind is to couple them via regular subroutine calls.
-For instance, the traffic (= mobility) simulation can be suspended at regular intervals and each agent is asked if he/she wants to replan.
+For instance, the MobSim can be suspended at regular intervals and each agent is asked if he/she wants to replan.
 If the answer is yes, the corresponding subroutine is called.
 Once all agents are treated, the system returns to the traffic simulation thread.